The Redfin Refund is a rebate program that can save you money on closing costs when you purchase your next house.

 Redfin is one of only two home buyer refund programs available nationwide.
 It’s also a well-known brand name that has been around longer than most of its competitors.

-While there’s certainly value to be found in working with an established brand, the bottom line is that other companies offer better savings, service, and overall value for most buyers.
+While there’s certainly value to be found in working with an established brand, the bottom line is that other companies offer better service and overall value for most buyers.

 Clever Real Estate: The best nationwide alternative

 While Redfin’s customer service is fine for most people, Clever’s is best in class.
-It nets you huge savings without having to sacrifice the hands-on support of a traditional realtor.
-With Clever, you’ll enjoy all the service and support you expect from a traditional agent, plus you get cash back in your pocket on qualifying purchases!
+Eligible buyers can receive cash back after closing without having to sacrifice the hands-on support of a traditional realtor.
+With Clever, you’ll enjoy all the service and support you expect from a traditional agent.

 Regional brokers like Homie may offer the largest commission rebates